Declared a National Historic Site in 1988, Fairmont Banff Springs is known as a symbol in Canada’s rich and diverse history.

 Carol Shipley worked as a chambermaid at the Banff Springs Hotel in 1955.
-Sixty-four years later, she returned to Fairmont Banff Springs and shared her story of what its was like living and working in Banff National Park in the 1950’s.
+Sixty-four years later, she returned to Fairmont Banff Springs and shared her story of what it was like living and working in Banff National Park in the 1950s.

 *Please note, some of the imagery above was provided by Canadian Pacific Railway.